 As the nations of the world become more interconnected and interdependent, proficiency in other languages is a vital skill that allows you to engage with the world in a more immediate and meaningful way.
 French language and culture studies prepare you for future opportunities to compete and succeed in the global economy.
 Through interdisciplinary instruction and the development of intercultural understanding, our curriculum is designed to help you become proficient in French and prepares you to reach your career aspirations in your chosen field of interest.
 We encourage our students to double major and to participate in study abroad programs in French-speaking countries sponsored by the Center for Global Education and Engagement.

 The French major consists of 33 credits and enables students to acquire an advanced level of proficiency in the language.
 Literature and culture courses are designed to provide a historical, political and social overview of the French-speaking world.
 All courses are taught in French unless otherwise noted.
+As with all other undergraduate degrees, students in this major must also complete the General Education program requirements.

 Recent Modern Languages and Cultures' graduates have gone on to highly competitive Master's and PhD programs in Higher Education Administration, TESOL, French Literature, and Counseling at recognized research universities.
 Others have joined the workforce as Bilingual, French, and Spanish elementary and high-school teachers in Rochester and around NY state, ESL teachers for adult learners, translators, interpreters for defense attorneys, social workers, law enforcement officers, and health professionals.